Nandhini-Ammaiappan/Project-2---Automated-Analysis/media/README.md

 MEDIA.CSV is used as input for the analysis.
 This file contains 2652 rows and 8 columns.
-The file contains data related to some form of assessments or reviews, possibly in the context of language evaluations or educational content.
-The columns include 'date', indicating when the data was captured; 'language', which suggests a focus on different languages; 'type', which could refer to the category of the assessment or content; 'title', likely representing the name or subject of the content; 'by', possibly indicating the author or reviewer; and ratings such as 'overall', 'quality', and 'repeatability', which are likely used to gauge performance or satisfaction.
+The file contains columns that likely pertain to a dataset involving some type of reviews or evaluations based on certain criteria such as language, type, and quality.
+The 'date' column suggests a time-related aspect, while the 'language' column indicates the language of the content being reviewed.
+The 'type' and 'title' columns can provide context or categorization of the reviews.
+The 'by' column potentially indicates the reviewer or the source of the review.
+The numerical columns ('overall', 'quality', 'repeatability') may represent ratings or scores associated with the reviews.
 Columns in the file can be grouped into  categorical, numerical, time-series.

 ### Statistical Details: